 (2) A dispersal system shall be sized to accommodate the expected flow based on the number of bedrooms or rooms that could potentially be used as bedrooms, as determined by Health Officer.
 An accessory dwelling unit shall be considered a separate unit for the purposes of calculating design flow.
-The minimum effective leaching area per dwelling unit shall be provided according to the following schedule:
+The minimum effective leaching area per dwelling unit shall be determined according to the following tables.
+Application rates from Table 3 and 4 of the State OWTS Policy may be utilized for conventional systems.
+Those application rates may be doubled with enhanced treatment that reduces Biological Oxygen Demand (BOD) and Total suspended solids (TSS) to less than 30mg/L.